-Once all the veggies and seasonings are nice and soft, add in the Seitan with it’s broth, and the rest of the carton of broth (about 4 cups total).
+Finally, we drain our Soy Curls and add them to the mix along with an entire 32oz carton of low sodium veg broth.
 Bring that to a slow boil and stir in 1 tsp of Apple Cider Vinegar and a Bay Leaf.

 Now slowly add in the almond milk and stir to make a batter.
 This has more of a pancake batter consistency than dough, so don’t be surprised.